suggested that Africa's wet savannahs could be ideal for growing

 report described the Guinea Savannah as "one

-of the world's largest underused agricultural land reserves
+of the world's largest underused agricultural land reserves", with

 around 400 million hectares available to convert into